DestanT/we_rate_music_drf/README.md

 #### Profile

 **Overview**
 The Profile component is designed to be an interactive hub for users to view information about their own and other users' profiles.
-It currently handles the logic for other crucial fetaures such as following and unfollowing other users, and checking the screen size the user is currently using to display the correct layout.
+It currently handles the logic for other crucial features such as following and unfollowing other users and checking the screen size the user is currently using to display the correct layout.

 **Props**

-- userId (string): Fetches the profile data from the backend using the users ID.
+- userId (string): Fetches the profile data from the backend using the user ID.

 **Key Features**